Import Administration, International Trade Administration, Department of Commerce.

 With respect to the absence of de jure government control over export activities, evidence on the record indicates that both Founder and Hunan operate under the “Law of the People's Republic of China on Industrial Enterprises Owned by the Whole People” (“WPE Law”).
-The WPE Law gives qualifying enterprises such rights as the right to act on their own behalf, adopt independent accounting methods, assume the sole responsibility for their profits and losses, make their own managerial decisions, negotiate and set their own prices, and elect their own management.
+The WPE Law gives qualifying enterprises such rights as the right to act on their own behalf, adopt independent accounting methods, assume the sole responsibility for their Start Printed Page 13946profits and losses, make their own managerial decisions, negotiate and set their own prices, and elect their own management.
 (See Exhibit 6B of Founder's July 14, 1999, questionnaire response and Exhibit 3 of Hunan's May 12, 1999, questionnaire response.)

 With respect to the absence of de facto control over export activities, the management of both Founder and Hunan is elected by company personnel, and we found no evidence at verification that either company made operating decisions under government constraint, but substantial evidence that the two companies make operating decisions regarding prices, products, and customers independently of government interference.
 See Separate Rates Analysis in the Administrative Review of Hebei Animal By-Products Import and Export Corporation; Natural Bristle Paintbrushes and Brush Heads from the People's Republic of China (Separate Rates Memorandum Founder) regarding Founder, and Separate Rates Analysis in the Administrative Review of Hunan Provincial Import and Export Corporation; Natual Bristle Paintbrushes and Brush Heads from the People's Republic of China (Separate Rates Memorandum Hunan) regarding Hunan, both dated February 28, 2000, and public versions of the verification reports, on file in the Central Records Unit (room B-099 of the Main Commerce Building).